lab596/civiform/User-Documentation.md

 This content is about how to use CiviForm to complete day-to-day work.
-It is segmented by users of CiviForm including **CiviForm Administrators, Program Administrators**, and **Trusted Intermediaries**.

 #### Overview
 * [What is CiviForm?](https://github.com/seattle-uat/civiform/wiki/What-is-CiviForm%3F)